m4c0/sugismunda/README.md

 Hugo theme for technical documentation.

-There is a lot of incredible themes for creating blogs with Hugo, but it certainly lacks examples for technical documentation.
-This theme tries to fill this gap by fulfilling these requirements:
+There is a lot of incredible themes for creating blogs with Hugo.
+This theme has a strong focus on simplicity for technical writers, by fulfilling these
+requirements:

 * **Clean interface.** The content should more important than how it looks
 * **Section-based navigation.** Blogs rely a lot in taxonomies (i.e. categories